jjzcru/elk/docs/cron.md

 # `cron`

-Run one or more task as a cron job
+Run one or more task as a cron job.

 This command takes at least 2 arguments.
 The first one is going to be `crontab` which is the syntax used to describe a `cron job`, the rest of the arguments are the names of the task that are going to be executed.